MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 ## Debugging large variable values

 Variables that contain values that are larger than 1024 bytes are truncated (`…`) and cannot be fully inspected from the **VARIABLES** window.
-In order to inspect a large size variable, instead use the **DEBUG CONSOLE** by writing the name of the variable to inspect at the prompt and press **Enter**.
+In order to inspect a large size variable, instead use the **DEBUG CONSOLE** and write the name of the variable to inspect at the prompt and then press **Enter**.

 ## Attach and Debug Next